daily word - trust

 Add new comment

-daily word - guide to the future
+daily word - holding stuff

 Dale Cresap's picture